Harry Styles Postpones European Concert Tour To 2021: Shares ‘Treat People With Kindness’

-Harry Styles has postponed his upcoming series of European live shows titled “Love On Tour” for one year due to the coronavirus pandemic.
-The former One Direction superstar was scheduled to begin a series of shows in and around Europe.
-These included stops in Italy, Spain, Portugal, Austria, Hungary, the Czech Republic, Poland, Norway, Sweeden, Germany, France, Belgium, The Netherlands, Russia, and The United Kingdom.
+Harry Styles has postponed his upcoming series of live shows titled “Love On Tour” for one year due to the coronavirus pandemic.
+The former One Direction superstar was scheduled to begin a series of concerts in and around Europe.
+These included stops in Italy, Spain, Portugal, Austria, Hungary, the Czech Republic, Poland, Norway, Sweden, Germany, France, Belgium, The Netherlands, Russia, and the United Kingdom.

-These dates were to be played beginning February through March of this year.
-The announcement of rescheduled dates was posted to the singer’s site on March 25 and stated the shows would be pushed ahead to 2021.
+The European leg of shows was to run February through March of this year.
+The announcement of rescheduled dates was posted to the singer’s Instagram page on March 25 and stated the shows would be pushed to 2021.

-Harry stated in the caption of the share that although one of his great joys is performing live, he understands the worldwide health crisis and the safety of people is paramount.
+Harry stated in the caption of the share that although one of his great joys is performing live, he understands the danger of the worldwide health crisis, and the safety of people is paramount.
 He is concerned for the health and well-being of everyone involved in the tour, including all those who work diligently behind-the-scenes to make the magic happen each night when the lights go down and the former teen idol takes the stage.

 View this post on Instagram